skbki/container-images/README.md

 - **molecule-ubuntu-22.04**: Ubuntu 22.04 LTS with Python, Git, and development tools for Molecule testing
 - **molecule-ubuntu-24.04**: Ubuntu 24.04 LTS with Python, Git, and development tools for Molecule testing
+- **molecule-ubuntu-22.04-systemd**: Ubuntu 22.04 LTS with systemd init system and development tools for testing systemd services
+- **molecule-ubuntu-24.04-systemd**: Ubuntu 24.04 LTS with systemd init system and development tools for testing systemd services

 ## Automated Builds